- Books, Literature, and Writing»

 Hemmingway- Modern Pioneer of Short, Short Fiction

-Many of the writers named above and more have been known to write what would know be described as flash fiction but without a doubt the real modern day pioneer of the short, short story is the great American writer Ernest Hemingway.
+Many of the writers named above, and more, have been known to write what would now be described as flash fiction, but without a doubt the real modern day pioneer of the short, short story is the great American writer, Ernest Hemingway.

 In 1923 Hemingway published In Our Time, a collection of eighteen vignettes.
 Each was a short story or a short, short story which could be read in its own right, but each was also numbered like the chapters in a book and when were read in the correct order they were thematically linked to create a broader story such as those seen in novels.

 Yet perhaps Hemingway's greatest, if most hotly disputed, contribution to the world of flash fiction is the shortest story ever told.
 The tale goes that Hemingway was sitting at a table with some of his closest friends, who were also writers, and he bet them that he could tell a full story with a beginning, middle and end in only six words.
 All present took him up on the bet and he duly wrote six words on a napkin and passed it around the table before duly collecting his winnings from all present.
 The words he wrote took on the form of an advert and make up a story which is not only the shortest but is also, in my opinion, one of the most tragic stories ever told: For Sale, baby shoes, never worn.

 Flash fiction should have the same elements that make a great novel: A beginning, a middle and an end.
 They should also try to include exposition, crisis, climax and resolution in the same way that short fiction and longer fiction does.